Gettin' Sandy on St. Augustine Beach

-- Games (Velcro Ball & Mitt, horseshoes, soccer ball or football, etc.)
+- Games (Velcro ball and mitt, horseshoes, soccer ball or football, etc.)

 - Sandcastle making toys

 - A cooler full of fresh fruit, snacks, and beverages (including the oh-so-essential water)

 There are a few stores right by the beach if you're missing any of the above.
 Sunshine Shop is a great place to grab some new swimwear or flip flops.
-If you're looking for a boogie board and some sand toys on the cheaper side, stop into Alvin's Island — you can even pick up a gift for your pet sitter or a souvenir for yourself while you're there.
+If you're looking for a boogie board and some sand toys on the cheap, stop into Alvin's Island — you can even pick up a gift for your pet sitter or a souvenir for yourself while you're there.